obrie/retrokit/manual/sindenkit.md

 `sindenkit` understands how many players are already connected and which Player configuration to use.

-## EmulationStation Shortcuts
+## EmulationStation Menu

-In order to help manage your Sinden lightgun behavior through the UI, a set of EmulationStation shortcuts are installed to the `ports` system.
+In order to help manage your Sinden lightgun behavior through the UI, a menu is install to the EmulationStation RetroPie system.

 ### Calibrate

-The "Calibrate" menu provides shortcuts for supporting the calibration of lightguns to your current screen.
+The "Calibrate" menu provides actions for supporting the calibration of lightguns to your current screen.

 * Calibrate Player 1
 * Calibrate Player 2
+* Set Screen Height
 * Start All
 * Start Player 1
 * Start Player 2